-Paris police shoot man who attacked passers-by with knife
+Police shoot man dead after deadly stabbings in Paris park

-PARIS (AP) - A man armed with a knife attacked passers-by Friday in a southern Paris park, injuring some, before being shot by police, French officials said.
+PARIS (AP) - A man armed with a knife rampaged through a Paris park attacking passers-by seemingly at random Friday, killing one person and injuring two others before police shot him dead, officials said.

+The man’s motives weren’t immediate ly clear.
+A witness said he saw the attacker stab one man and that he appeared to select victims at random.

+“We heard screams,” said the witness, who gave only his surname, Dia.
+Police fired round after round in bringing him down, he added.

+“We heard a first shot, someone shout ‘Drop your weapon!’” he said.
+Then “there were several shots fired.”

-A local mayor said one person was killed and several injured in the afternoon attack, but police couldn’t immediately confirm the death or the number of injured people.
+Officials said one victim died and two others were injured in the afternoon attack in Villejuif in the southern suburbs of Paris.

-The mayor, Vincent Jeanbrun, told broadcaster BFM-TV that the attacker assaulted people in a park in Villejuif, then fled to a shopping center in his area, L’Hay-les-Roses, and was shot by police there.

-Police union official Yves Lefebvre said officers fired repeatedly because they feared the man was wearing an explosive belt and might blow himself up.
+Police union official Yves Lefebvre said officers opened fire repeatedly because they feared the man was wearing an explosive belt and might blow himself up.

-French Interior Ministry officials and many police were on the scene in the southern suburbs of Paris.

 Sign up for Daily Newsletters